Shahzzoda/seasonal-sites/README.md

 };
 ```

-# How to Run
+# How to Customize & Run

 ##### Step 1:

-Run `npm install` in parent directory to download all required packages 📦
+Fork the repo

 ##### Step 2:

-Run `npm start` in parent directory to launch app 🚀
+Choose theme and set other values in the `Data` folder

 ##### Step 3:

-Deploy on github [here](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) -- or anywhere else you prefer :D
+Run `npm install` in parent directory to download all required packages 📦

+##### Step 4:
+Run `npm start` in parent directory to launch app and double check all is working well  🚀

+##### Step 5:
+Deploy!
+We recommend using this resource [here](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) that uses github and npm :D
+Firebase is also great! https://firebase.google.com/

+##### Step 6:
+Share with your family and friends